 Besakih temple is stunning, but also very touristy and hassle guarantee.
-Sad to say that, but the amount of people trying to charge you for “official tours”, the “temple guardians” that asked for money, ladies renting sarongs for an outrageous price, and “must buy, must have” are too tiring.
+Sad to say that, but the number of people trying to charge you for “official tours”, the “temple guardians” that asked for money, ladies renting sarongs for an outrageous price, and “must buy, must have” are too tiring.
 From the moment you arrive near the temple you are bombed with questions, prices, “must have and must do”, today is a religious holiday “you must buy this’…

 The Temple is stunning but is so hard to pass by all these annoying tourist traps that by the end you just want to leave the place instead of visiting it.

-> Bali Rice Fields, the famous one and our little secret
+> Bali rice fields, the famous one and our little secret

 The rice paddies are part of Bali culture and way of living.
-In Kuta Beach and other developed areas they don’t exist anymore, but if you venture yourself a little further into Bali’s countryside you can enjoy the endless fields with all shades of green.
+In Kuta Beach and other developed areas, they don’t exist anymore, but if you venture yourself a little further into Bali’s countryside you can enjoy the endless fields with all shades of green.

 Tegalalang Rice Terraces in Ubud is the most famous and most visited rice fields in Bali.
 It’s not so authentic anymore, but you still can enjoy the view and take some nice shots.
 But if you really want to visit the traditional rice paddies, with empty roads and no tourist, you must drive towards Tanah Lot Temple, pass by Canggu village, and then turn at Jl.
 Raya Sesseh road.
 Drive until the end, when the rice fields reach the empty and stunning beach.
-This place is gorgeous, so please keep it in secret…
+This place is gorgeous, so please keep it secret…

 How to get to Bali and how to get around?